GTPB/ARANGS16/docs/2016-05-11/packer/Worksheet.md

  1. Using `packer push ...`, which sends the build process to a server
  2. Using `packer build ...`, which does it locally.

-For `push` you need to have an account on a web service that requires you to contact a sales department where a human needs to respond (it's free, but still a hassle).
+To use packer (even locally, apparently) you need to have an account on a web service that requires you to contact a sales department where a human needs to respond (it's free, but still a hassle).
 The `atlas_name` and `atlas_username` variables provide the credentials so that the server accepts the build.
 You will need an `atlas token` which is stored in the environment variable `ATLAS_TOKEN`, set it to:

 ```bash
 export ATLAS_TOKEN=s8DZpWM4CvMjHG7qscSbnKoBQxjWwPZjMbByGi6kujMxqF1hqKwyUssovMQzqyFY8W4